petergondi/wallet/README.md

     "statusDescription": "Transaction Accepted for processing!"
 }
 ```
--this request should make you see an extra message into the queue as shown below
+- This request should make you see an extra message into the queue as shown below
 ![System Diagram](https://i.postimg.cc/5yGnZmqR/Screenshot-2023-05-22-at-14-57-59.png)
 - #### Query Transactions
 - Endpoint:/v1/transfer
-- Request
+- Request (GET)
 ```
 /v1/transfer?amount=450&date=2023-05-21&page=0&size=10
 ```